See our Fact Sheet on Sudan for information on U.S. - Sudanese relations.

 Malaria is widespread throughout the country.
 Use mosquito repellents containing at least 20 percent DEET.
 Sleep under insecticide-impregnated mosquito nets.
 Chemoprophylaxis is strongly recommended prior to arriving in Sudan and for the duration of your stay.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Road Conditions and Safety:

 Landmines: Exercise caution in remote areas or off main roads outside of Khartoum.
-Landmines are most common in the Eastern states and Southern Kordofan.
+Landmines are most common along the Eritrean border, in South Kordofan State and in Darfur.
 Stay on main roads marked as cleared by a competent de-mining authority.

 An international driving permit or Sudanese license and third-party liability insurance from the government is required.
 You may use a U.S. driver's license for up to 90 days.
 You can get a local driving license from the police traffic department.
 It is illegal to use a cell phone while driving.